 Learner name: Date:

 Learner signature: Date:

-- Date:
+Assessor signature: Date:

-Date:
+Internal verifier signature: Date:

 (if sampled)

-Unit 64: Producing CAD
+Unit 72: Producing CAD

 Models/Drawings Using a CAD System

 This unit covers the skills and knowledge needed to prove the competences required to produce CAD models/drawings using a CAD system.
 It will prepare the learner for entry into the engineering or manufacturing sectors, creating a progression between education and employment, or it will provide a basis for the development of additional skills and occupational competences in the working environment.